m-schochet/asas-sn-cnn/0-get-quiescent-bkg/clump-comments.md

 Calculating absolute Gaia magnitudes as

-$M_{g}$ = g - 5 $\log$(p) + 5
+$M_{g}$ = g - 5 $\log$(d) + 5

-Where g is the provided Gaia absolute G-band magnitude and p is the provided Gaia parralax in milliarcseconds, we can then down select clump stars with absolute G-magnitudes between 0.5 and -1.5.
+Where g is the provided Gaia absolute G-band magnitude and d is the distance in parsecs given by taking the Gaia parralax in milliarcseconds and dividing it by 1000.
+We can then down select clump stars with absolute G-magnitudes between 0.5 and -1.5.
 Due to the enormous amount of ASAS-SN stars within these limits (of order 10 million), we can then randomly sample from these stars to select one million appropriate templates.
 However, this procedure is much more extensive due to the disperse nature of stars within the ASAS-SN databases, and so we recommend contacting the team in charge of ASAS-SN's servers to access the light curves of the clump stars used in our study.

 We have included in this folder a .csv file containing the list of ASAS-SN stars used to train our neural network alongside the simulation number they were injected with and which set (training/testing/validating) they were included in.
 We have also included a .txt file with just the ASAS-SN IDs of the stars used in training our network.